-In four seasons as the defensive coordinator at ULM, Troy Reffett has laid the groundwork for a future of aggressive and attacking defenses.
-Reffett made the move from coaching linebackers to cornerbacks prior to the team’s appearance in the 2012 AdvoCare V100 Independence Bowl and Reffett will hold that position in 2013.
+In five seasons as the defensive coordinator at ULM, Troy Reffett has laid the groundwork for a future of aggressive and attacking defenses.
+Reffett made the move from coaching linebackers to cornerbacks prior to the team’s appearance in the 2012 AdvoCare V100 Independence Bowl and Reffett has held that post since.

-In Reffett’s first 49 games in charge of the defense, the Warhawks have forced 88 turnovers and at least one in 45 of the 49 contests.
+In Reffett’s 61 games in charge of the defense, the Warhawks have forced 107 turnovers and at least one in 57 of the 61 contests.
 The attacking defense has also recorded 99 sacks and 274 tackles for loss -- ULM had a sack in 23 straight games under Reffett.

 Under Reffett’s direction, the 2012 Warhawk defense led the Sun Belt in interceptions (16) and ranked 20th in the NCAA.
 Meanwhile, ULM finished third in the conference and 39th nationally in rushing defense (142.2 ypg).
 The squad also finished third in the Sun Belt and 33rd nationally in turnover margin (.54).
-The Warhawk defense held four opponents below 100 rushing yards during the season (Arkansas, 96; Tulane, -9; Middle Tennessee, 69; Florida Atlantic, 69).
+The Warhawk defense held four opponents, including No. 8 Arkansas, below 100 rushing yards during the season.
 Three Warhawks earned All-Sun Belt honors after the team’s record setting season in 2012.
-Isaiah Newsome and R.J.
-Young earned second team accolades, while DaCorris Ford was tabbed honorable mention.

 His second season saw a trio of all-conference selections -- Cameron Blakes, Ken Dorsey, Darius Prelow -- and another solid defensive campaign.
 The Warhawks led the Sun Belt for the second straight year against the run (159.1) and ranked second overall (378.3) -- taking out a pair of games against BCS Bowl participants (Auburn & Arkansas) the Warhawks allowed just 353.6 yards per game.